 You have just learned that there is probably something which would be a decoration pleasing to the monster and possibly a solution to the problem.

 How to Quit

 If you want to stop playing, and never continue from this particular position again, type QUIT.
-ZORK will respond: YOUR SCORE WOULD BE score (TOTAL OF 400 POINTS) IN number MOVES, THIS SCORE GIVES YOU
+ZORK will respond: YOUR POTENTIAL IS potential OFA POSSIBLE SEVEN, IN number MOVES.